samhornett/PlusOneTelegramBot/readme.md

 Add playlists
 Make the different sort of links more robust

+Want to add private messages to stop spamming the group.

 ## Troubleshooting

 To run needs a secrets.json with a spotify and telegram api token inside.
 Also bot needs to be an admin in the group to parse the messages